Mtillmann/circlepacker/readme.md

 ## Output Helpers

-Output helpers exist on the instance and can be called after the `render` method has been called.
+Output helpers exist on the instance and can be called after the `pack` method has been called.

 ### asCanvas(options:ExportOptions)